Sudanese civil war (2023–present): January–April 2024

+By January 2024, the war's economic costs had surpassed all prior armed conflicts since Sudanese independence in 1956 due to extensive destruction of infrastructure, particularly in urban areas such as the capital city of Khartoum.

 Hemedti travels abroad

 Following the fall of Wad Madani, efforts by IGAD to negotiate a ceasefire made progress as the SAF's weakened position made them more eager to enter talks.
 Whereas previously opposition from Islamist political groups to negotiation had prevented al-Burhan from committing to a specific date, now both he and Hemedti agreed to meet on 28 December.
 A day before the meeting was due, it was cancelled as Hemedti recanted his desire to attend.

 Instead the RSF leader went on a diplomatic tour, travelling on a chartered Emirati jet and meeting with several African national leaders.
-One visit that was particularly promoted was his visit to Rwanda, where he met with Rwandan President Paul Kagame and visited the Kigali Genocide Memorial.
+One visit that was particularly promoted was his visit to Rwanda, where he met with Rwandan president Paul Kagame and visited the Kigali Genocide Memorial.
 On the tour Hemedti also met with former Prime Minister Hamdok and his Taqaddum organisation in Addis Ababa, with the RSF agreeing in a declaration negotiated with the Taqaddum to release political prisoners, open up humanitarian aid corridors and negotiate further with the SAF.
 This tour was regarded by observers as an attempt by Hemedti to portray himself as the leader of Sudan and improve his international image, as his reputation had been severely damaged since the fall of Wad Madani due to large-scale looting by RSF fighters.

 On 5 January, al-Burhan vowed to continue the war against the RSF and rejected the latest peace efforts, declaring that war crimes committed by the RSF precluded negotiation.
 On 14 January, both Hemedti and Burhan received official invitations from IGAD to attend its upcoming summit on 18 January.
 Hemedti accepted the invitation, but Burhan refused.
-On 16 January, the Sudanese government suspended its ties with IGAD, accusing the body of violating Sudan’s sovereignty.
-This effectively marked the end of IGAD’s efforts to mediate peace talks.
+On 16 January, the Sudanese government suspended its ties with IGAD, accusing the body of violating Sudan's sovereignty.
+This effectively marked the end of IGAD's efforts to mediate peace talks.